Spillover Effects in the Presence of Unobserved Networks

-We can obtain an unbiased estimator of the ANSE when we observe all relevant networks.
-However, this assumption of no omitted network is often violated in practice.
-In our application, although the Twitter network is observed, a face-to-face network is not observed.
-In this case, the ANSE even in the observed Twitter network cannot be estimated without bias.
-To explicitly characterize sources of bias, we derive the exact bias formula for the ANSE in this section.
-We prove that, unlike the conventional omitted variable bias, the bias for the ANSE is not zero even when (a) treatment assignment is randomized and (b) observed and unobserved networks are independently generated.
-We provide the exact bias formula for the ADE in the supplementary material.
+We can obtain an unbiased estimate of the ANSE when we observe all relevant networks.
+However, this assumption of no omitted network is often violated in practice, and if so, the ANSE even in the observed network cannot be estimated without bias.
+For example, in \cite{bond2012exp}, while the Facebook network is observed, an offline face-to-face network is unobserved.
+In this case, even with randomized experiments, an estimate of the Facebook-specific spillover effect is biased because people can potentially share information with offline friends. \cite{bond2012exp} write, ``it is plausible that unobserved face-to-face interactions account for at least some of the social influence that we observed in this experiment'' (p.
+298).
+In this section, to explicitly characterize sources of such bias, we derive the exact bias formula for the ANSE.
+We provide the exact bias formula for the ADE in Appendix~\ref{app:biasADE}.

 We consider a common research setting in which the main network of interest is observed but other relevant networks are not observed.
-In particular, we assume $\cG$ is an observed network of interest and $\cU$ is unobserved.
-Thus, the quantity of interest is the ANSE in the observed network $\cG$.
+In particular, we assume $\cG$ is an observed network of interest and $\cU$ is unobserved.\footnote{If even the main network of interest is partially unobserved, it is impossible to identify the ANSE without strong assumptions because the treatment variable itself (the proportion of treated neighbors in the main network) is unobserved.
+If researchers are interested in estimating the ANSE in the observed part of the main network, the same results in Sections~\ref{sec:bias} and~\ref{sec:sen} hold by viewing the unobserved part of the main network as a separate unobserved network.} Thus, the quantity of interest is the ANSE in the observed network $\cG$.